Cadences in Music

-A cadence is a chord progression of at least 2 chords that ends a phrase or section of a piece of music.
+A cadence in music is a chord progression of at least 2 chords that ends a phrase or section of a piece of music.

-The 2nd and 4th line have a period (full stop) at the end – this is because the rhyme could end there and still make sense – it is a definite pausing point.
+The 2nd and 4th line have a full stop (period) at the end – this is because the rhyme could end there and still make sense – it is a definite pausing/stopping point.

-The 3rd line has a comma at the end of it because this shows that the rhyme is going to continue.
-The rhyme pauses, but is clearly going to continue because it wouldn’t make sense if it stopped at the end of the 3rd line.
+On the other hand, there is a comma at the end of the 3rd line – the rhyme pauses, but is clearly going to continue because it wouldn’t make sense if it stopped there.

 Types of Cadences

 For example, in C major a finished cadence would end on the chord C. In G major, it would finish on a G chord, etc…

-Authentic Cadence/Perfect Cadence
+Perfect or Authentic Cadence

-This goes from chord V to chord I (this is written V-I).
+The perfect cadence (also known as the authentic cadence) moves from chord V to chord I (this is written V-I).
 It is the cadence that sounds the “most finished”.

 It is sometimes called the “Amen Cadence” because the word “Amen” is set to it at the end of many traditional hymns.

-Both of these cadences sound finished because they end on chord I, but they each have their own characteristic sound.
+Both the perfect and plagal cadences sound finished because they end on chord I, but they each have their own characteristic sound.

 When you hear an unfinished cadence at the end of a phrase it sounds like the music should not stop there – it sounds like it should continue onto the next section.

-Half Cadence/Imperfect Cadence
+Imperfect Cadence or Half Cadence

 It can start on chord I, II or IV.

-Notice how the last 2 chords are I (G) followed by V (D).
+Notice how the last 2 chords are I (C) followed by V (G).

 The music clearly sounds like it should continue.

-Summary of Cadences
+Summary of Music Cadences